GNS3/gns3-web-ui/README.md

 # Releasing

+## Bumping releases

+We're using [version-bump-prompt](https://www.npmjs.com/package/version-bump-prompt) for increasing version.

+Intall `bump` via:

+        npm install -g version-bump-prompt

+If you would like to bump prepatch just type:

+        bump --prepatch --tag --push

 ## Final release

 We have got configured CircleCI, TravisCI and AppVeyor for distributing application for particular platform.
 In order to release you need to tag your code nad push it.

+Using `bump`:

+        bump --patch --tag --push

+Or manually:

         git tag v0.0.1
         git push origin v0.0.1

-When artifacts are made you can see draft release here: https://github.com/GNS3/gns3-web-ui/releases which is waiting for publishing.
+When artifacts are made you can see draft release here: [gns3-web-ui releases](https://github.com/GNS3/gns3-web-ui/releases) which is waiting to be published.
-After release please change current version in `package.json` to `0.0.1-dev1`'.
+After release please change current version in `package.json` to `X.X.X-beta.0`'.
 Otherwise artifacts will be overwritten during the next commit.

+You may use `bump` to achieve that:

+        bump --prepatch

 ## Staging release